 The MODCOM framework for simulation allows the linking of model implementations.
 MODCOM handles numerical integration, event handling, and communication between component models.
 MODCOM was first described by Hillyer et al. (2003).
 It has been used in the EU-funded project SEAMLESS (Van Evert & Lamaker, 2007).
 It has also provided inspiration for SIMPLACE (Enders et al., 2010; http://www.simplace.net) and BioMa (Donatelli et al., 2012).
 MODCOM can be considered to be an implementation of the Discrete Event Specification (DEVS) (Zeigler (1976), Zeigler et al. (2000)).

 The concept of MODCOM can be readily understood by considering the UML class diagram in the figure below, which shows the most important classes in the framework.
-Each class is briefly explained below.
+The framework provides a default implementation for each interface.

 ISimObj instances may receive ISimEvent instances via a call to HandleEvent().
 An ISimObj is expected to implement model-specific behaviour when it receives an ISimEvent.
 ISimObj implementations can register new instances of ISimEvent with the ISimEnv where they are registered.
 The ISimEvent mechanism is therefore suffficient to implement both discrete-event and discrete-time simulations.
 See also “Time events and the event list” (below).